NajmAlzorqah/zero-hunger/README.md

 4. Push to branch: `git push origin feature/YourFeature`
 5. Submit a pull request

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors